-Public Safety 911 (Mac) - How the Public Safety 911 App Works
+Public Safety 911 (Mac) - How Public Safety 911 App (Desktop Activator) Works

-The Alertus system replaces the current 911 Room Alert app (reports emergency situations to Public Safety).
+The Public Safety 911 App reports emergency situations to and from Public Safety using the Desktop Activator application.
 This document explains who can use it and how it works.

 WHAT IS "PUBLIC SAFETY 911" & WHO CAN USE IT?

-The Public Safety 911 application, also referred to as Alertus Activator, is designed to send an emergency alert signal from Parkland staff, faculty and instructor workstations on campus to the Public Safety office.
-It is not available on Parkland-owned laptops.
-This application replaces the Room Alert notification system.
+The Desktop Activator, also referred to as Public Safety 911, is designed to send an emergency alert signal from Parkland staff, faculty and instructor workstations on campus to the Public Safety office.

 HOW TO SEND A 911 SIGNAL TO PUBLIC SAFETY